stokesgarrett/GCP-App-Deployment-Security-Capstone/README.md

 ## Objective

 The GCP Application Deployment and Security Analysis project focused on deploying and conducting security assessments on three containerized applications using three distinct deployment methods in Google Cloud Platform (GCP).
-The project utilized GCP services such as Kubernetes, App Engine, Cloud Run, and Cloud Functions to deploy functional applications.
+The project utilized GCP services Kubernetes, App Engine, Cloud Run, and Cloud Functions to deploy functional applications.
 Post-deployment, independent security analyses were performed using six different vulnerability assessment tools, with results compared and contrasted.
-This hands-on project enhanced understanding of cloud-based application deployment and security, specifically within GCP..
+This hands-on project enhanced understanding of cloud-based application deployment and security, specifically within GCP.

 ### Skills Learned